iuni-cadre/cadre-interface/docs/index.md

 - Go to the [CADRE gateway](https://cadre.iu.edu/gateway/jupyter) and login using your institutions credentials
     - Note: If your institution is not subscribed to CADRE, you will only have access to a subset of features.
+    - Note 2: **If your institution uses Google or Gmail and you typically log into a Google account, you must still use CILogon and choose your appropriate institution to access all features granted to your institution.**

     ![Untitled](index/Untitled.png)